MCH, LLC Board of Managers

 Dedicated and Steadfast

 Volunteer work is vital to the work of Methodist Children’s Homes.
-Over the past year, our volunteers have dedicated priceless time and energy to everything from renovating our cottages and beautifying our grounds to providing birthday parties and bible studies.
+Over the years, our volunteers have dedicated priceless time and energy to everything from renovating our cottages and beautifying our grounds to providing birthday parties and bible studies.

 Leave a Legacy

 Give to the Heart of the Matter

 · Add the Methodist Children’s Homes of MS to documents you already have in place, or plan to put in place.

 · Include a bequest to Methodist Children’s Homes of MS in your Will or Revocable Trust.

 · Designate the Methodist Children’s Homes of MS as beneficiary of your Retirement Assets - IRA, 401(k), 403(b) or pension.